MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 > This is an example utterance that labels ‘owen’ as customDevice (ml entity) and wraps ‘owen to 72’ with the ‘deviceTemperature’ composite entity
     - Set {deviceTemperature = {customDevice = owen} to 72}

-> Define a composite entity ‘deviceTemperature’ that has device (list entity), customDevice (ml entity), temperature (pre-built entity) as children
+> Define a composite entity ‘deviceTemperature’ that has device (list entity), customDevice (ml entity), temperature (prebuilt entity) as children

 @ composite deviceTemperature = [device, customDevice, temperature]